-Challenge: During severe wet weather events, the Old Lycoming Area Authority’s sewage collection and conveyance system exceeded its treatment agreement limit for sewage flows to the Williamsport Sanitary Authority’s (WSA) west wastewater treatment plant because of inflow/infiltration.
-OLAA was regularly penalized for these excessive flows.
+The Old Lycoming Area Authority’s (OLAA) sewage collection and conveyance system exceeded its treatment agreement limit for sewage flows to the Williamsport Sanitary Authority’s (WSA) west wastewater treatment plant during severe wet weather events.
+As a result, OLAA was regularly penalized for these excessive flows.